Text consolidated by Valsts valodas centrs (State

 company for the performance of commercial activities in the

-territory of the zone or free port and to annul the permit issued
+territory of the zone or free port and to cancel the permit

-to the capital company to apply the direct tax reliefs;
+issued to the capital company to apply the direct tax

 41) a court gives the ruling to revoke the contract

-between the Latgale Special Economic Zone Authority and a Latgale
+between the Latgale Special Economic Zone Authority and a capital

-Special Economic Zone capital company for the making of
+company of the Latgale Special Economic Zone for making

-investments or the settlement of estimated wage costs and to
+investments or the settlement of the estimated wage costs and to

 direct tax reliefs;